alexgo-io/alexlab-doc/docs/product-features/bitcoin-swaps/faqs.md

 <summary>Why are my tokens being converted to other tokens before being swapped for my target token?</summary>

 The ALEX Bitcoin Native Swap may use intermediate tokens to complete the exchange because it is designed to find the most optimal route for the swap.
-Sometimes fees are lower between some token pairs over others or your rate can be improved by splitting the swap into smaller steps.
+Sometimes, there may not be a liquidity pool trading both the base and the target token, so the **Bitcoin Native Swap** must use other liquidity pools to complete the exchange.
 The route, as well as the fee, will always be displayed before your transaction is confirmed.

 </details>